BeyondQuality/beyondquality/research/public_speaking.md

 @ethfeat: There are many  reasons: building your reputation, increasing your visibility, strengthening your personal brand, and opening doors to new opportunities.

+@KariKakkonen: It is a natural step forward in growing as a professional - sharing with others.
+It gives you credibility as a professional.

 ### 4. Increase diversity of thought & exposure to trends

 @mesutdurukal: Even just seeing the topics helps you understand the most common problems other people are facing, which tools are becoming popular, and the latest trends.

 @maaretp: Represent Finland, represent women, represent people speaking from experiences.

 ### 5. Teaching is the best learning / deepen expertise